How to Start a Garden

 For example, my son loves green beans, so he grows some in his children’s garden.
 We also have a salad every evening with dinner, so we grow our own lettuce, tomatoes, and cucumbers.

 Since you’re just getting started with gardening, start small with a few easy-to-grow plants that are good for beginners.
-If you need some help deciding what to grow, these posts can point you in the right direction:
+If you need some more help deciding what to grow, these posts can also point you in the right direction:

 - Fast Growing Vegetables for a Quick Harvest